yannklein/react-workshop/README.md

 Add the code of this link on the right side.

-## Push your project to production with Github Pages
+## B. Push your project to production with Github Pages

 1. First decide of a Github repo name.
 Go to the `workshop/vite.config.js` file and replace the base folder with your repo name:
 ```javascript